-If the applicant wishes to be transferred out of the UK, a referral is made to the TCU and the HO will not normally object.
-However, if the applicant wishes to have his or her claim substantively considered in the UK, it is the obligation of the applicant or their legal representative to submit documentary evidence such as status papers, passports, asylum interview records etc. of family members, as well as representations explaining why the UK should consider the claim.
+The majority of requests to third countries were based on Eurodac hits, as these are objective and easy to identify for the authorities.
+If the applicant wished to be transferred out of the UK, a referral was made to the Third Country Unit (TCU) and the Home Office would not normally object.
+However, if the applicant wished to have his or her claim substantively considered in the UK, it was the obligation of the applicant or their legal representative to submit documentary evidence such as status papers, passports, asylum interview records etc. of family members, as well as representations explaining why the UK should consider the claim.

 UK legislation provides for different lists of ‘safe third countries’ to which an asylum seeker can be returned without their asylum claim being considered in the UK.
 They are called ‘third’ countries because they are not the UK and not the country of origin.

 Whether the person can be removed to one of these countries is determined in the first instance by whether they can be shown to have travelled through that country.
-Fingerprinting is a routine part of the screening process, carried out in all cases, and fingerprints are sent to the Immigration Fingerprint Bureau (IFB) which automatically runs a fingerprint check on the Eurodac database.13
+During 2020 the UK had access to the Eurodac system but from 2021 access has been limited to transfer requests made prior to the beginning of 2021.

 On the Second List, see the section on Admissibility Procedure.

 Once the EU Member State or Schengen Associated State took or was deemed to take responsibility for examining the asylum application on the basis of the Dublin III Regulation, the claim was refused as inadmissible on third country grounds without its substance being considered in the UK.

 Regulations laid in 2017 provided a list of criteria to consider prior to deciding to detain but give wide discretion e.g. whether there are reasonable grounds to believe that a person is unlikely to return voluntarily to any other participating State determined to be responsible for consideration of their application for international protection under the Dublin III Regulation.